ska-sa/katgpucbf/doc/xbgpu.networking.rst

 Transport and readers
 ~~~~~~~~~~~~~~~~~~~~~

-As mentioned in 1.2.1 above, SPEAD2 defines a number of transports.
-This
+As mentioned in :ref:`spead2-transports`, SPEAD2 defines a number of transports.
-receiver only exposes three of these transports.
-The most important one is the
+This receiver only exposes three of these transports.
+The most important one is
-udb_ibv transport for normal operation.
+the udb_ibv transport for normal operation.
 Additionally, the PCAP and memory
 transports are also exposed for debugging and unit tests.

 Unit Tests